-For the first time, cameras will be allowed into the Alberta Court of Appeal to livestream a hearing about the federal carbon tax.
+For the first time, cameras have been allowed into the Alberta Court of Appeal to livestream a hearing about the federal carbon tax.

 Beginning Dec.
-16, a panel of five judges will hear arguments about the constitutionality of the tax, which comes into effect Jan.
+16, a panel of five judges is hearing arguments about the constitutionality of the tax, which comes into effect Jan.
 1. The province says the tax interferes with its exclusive jurisdiction.

-The court issued a decision Monday to allow the three-day hearing to be livestreamed online by news organizations, including Global News.
+The court issued a decision earlier this month to allow the three-day hearing to be livestreamed online by news organizations, including Global News.

 Cases where cameras were allowed in Canadian courtrooms